tkurtbond/tkurtbond.github.io/posts/2012/06/10/nostalgia/index.rst

 `Swords & Wizardry Complete`.

 .. [#minmax] Something about `D&D` 3E and 3.5E brings out the
-   min-maxer in me as a player, and prompt me to try to build NPCs like I'd build PCs and creatures using the official rules, with feats and skills, etc., but those rules end up annoying me through their fiddly but ultimately restrictive nature.
+   min-maxer in me as a player, and prompts me to try to build NPCs like I'd build PCs and creatures using the official rules, with feats and skills, etc., but those rules end up annoying me through their fiddly but ultimately restrictive nature.
 It is worse than